Limaysaurus: Discovery

 Limaysaurus includes a single type species, Limaysaurus tessonei, which was originally referred to the genus Rebbachisaurus as Rebbachisaurus tessonei, an African species, by Jorge Calvo and Leonardo Salgado in 1995.
 However, a generic separation was proposed by Salgado, Alberto Garrido, Sergio Cocca and Juan Cocca, and the genus Limaysaurus was named in 2004.
 The generic name is derived from Río Limay which borders the region and from the specific name, tessonei, in honor of Lieto Tessone, who found the first and most complete holotype.
 Their discovery shed some light on the distribution of Gondwanan dinosaurs in the mid-Cretaceous period.
 Several specimens of Limaysaurus are known, one of which (the holotype) is 80% complete, being one of the most complete Cretaceous sauropods ever found in South America.

 The holotype specimen, MUCPv-205, a partial skeleton including the back of the skull, was found in 1988 by Lieto Francisco Tessone, who is honoured in the specific name.
 It was afterwards collected, together with MUCPv-206, a second fragmentary skeleton, by José Bonaparte.
-These two adult specimens likely hailed from the top of the Candeleros Formation, which is dated to the early Cenomanian age.
-An additional smaller specimen, MUCPv-153, was found nearby, although it belonged to the base of the Huincul Formation, from the late Cenomanian.
+These two adult specimens likely hailed from the top of the Candeleros Formation.
+An additional smaller specimen, MUCPv-153, was found nearby, although it belonged to the base of the Huincul Formation.
+Originally suggested to be the Cenomanian age of the Late Cretaceous, the maximum depositional age of both the Candeleros Formation and the overlying Huincul Formation is re-dated to the early Albian by Maniel et al. (2026), approximately 111.4 ± 1.1 Ma and 106.2 ± 1.0 Ma respectively.

 Limaysaurus was found 15 km southwest of Villa El Chocón, Picún Leufú Department, Neuquén Province, Patagonia, Argentina.
 The sediments belong to the Río Limay Subgroup, in Lohan Cura Formation, at Cerro Aguada del León.
 These beds appear to date from the Aptian-Albian interval, although these fossils were later named Comahuesaurus.